sharetribe/flex-docs/src/docs/concepts-development/headless-content-management/index.md

 published: true
 ---

-Pages is a tool that allows you to build static content pages.
+Pages is a lightweight headless content management system that allows you to build content pages.
 Pages can be created and edited through the Flex Console, and the data can be queried via API, allowing you to edit content pages through a visual interface.

 ## How is Pages "headless"?